Il tuo carrello è attualmente vuoto!

 Descrizione

-In the afterword, Angelica (who gathered and edited the author’s tales) retraces the historical contours of the colonial era, investigating the context which led to racial laws, to violence against women and to slavery.
-She touches on the collective denial of the whole experience and laments the impunity granted to those responsible.This book helps us to understand human values and the importance of communities.
-It reminds us how behind the narrative of every war, behind tales of persecution and of colonization, there lies the true story of children, women and men.
+In the afterword here, Angelica (who gathered and edited Enzo’s tales) retraces the historical contours of the colonial era.
+She investigates the setting and the context of Enzo’s youth, in a period that saw racial laws, violence against women and slavery.
+Angelica touches on the collective denial of the whole experience and laments the impunity granted to those responsible.

 VINCENZO MAZZOLA

-ANGELICA ALEMANNO
+ANGELICA ALEMANNO,

-gathered Enzo’s stories, wrote them down, and put them together, to create this book.
+Angelica Alemanno gathered Enzo’s stories, wrote them down, and put them together, to create this book.
 An author in her own right, she has a degree in literature, with a thesis in Cinema Aesthetics.
 She has studied screenwriting, been a film critic and ghost writer, and is an assiduous radio listener.
 In 2023 she entered the wonderful world of podcasts, and is working on a variety of programs.
 Angelica is passionate about communications and media and currently teaches “audiovisual language” in a Roman high school.
 She loves cinema, travel, animals, friends and unexpected adventures.
-She lives with two turbulent and brilliant children, with whom she communicates freely… at least in theory.
+She lives with two turbulent and brilliant children, with whom she communicates freely, at least in theory.

 Recensioni